- About Us

 Results of the physical examination are usually available after 5 business days.
 The paperwork for the Residence Permit can be submitted only upon receipt of the physical examination results.
 While awaiting the physical examination results, Alliance staff will assist students in preparing paperwork for a Residence Permit.
 Upon receipt of the physical examination results and when all paperwork is submitted, the Residence Permit will be processed in approximately 5 business days.
 The Residence Permit allows unlimited entries to China during the course of the permit's validity.
 Again, this process is only required for multiple term Alliance students.

 Refer to our Visa Instructions section for detailed information on applying for your Chinese visa through our visa agent, Oasis China Visa, located in Washington, DC.
-If you have additional questions, please contact your Program Manager.
+If you have additional questions, please contact your Student Services Manager.

 Unfortunately, it is not possible to receive these documents any earlier from your Chinese host university.
 Your patience is appreciated.